 - A post-conference website for additional resources, photos, and podcasts

-- Free internet service at conference center and access to business center
+- Free Wi-Fi at conference center and access to business center

-- Free shuttle from the Sheraton Palo Alto hotel to the conference location
+- Free shuttle from the Sheraton Palo Alto hotel and Caltrain to the conference location

 View a Google map of the Stanford campus with the conference venue pinpointed.